Biblical Scholarship as a Form of Lying:

 Q: Can you give me an example of this?

-A: Well, biblical scholarship as a whole is tainted from its origins.
-The purpose of the first biblical scholars, working in Germany in the nineteenth century, was to provide a theoretical explanation for the existence of Christianity so that they could deny the historical truth of Christianity.
-This enterprise was successful enough that most liberal European and American Christian scholars began to part in this scholarship.
-The liberals believed that it was still possible to preserve enough of the historicity of scripture to establish the “spiritual truth” of Christianity, while essentially agreeing with the radicals that the New Testament was historically deficient.
-But they came to these conclusions mostly on philosophical, and not on empirical, grounds.
+A: Well, take biblical scholarship as a whole, which is tainted from its origins.
+The purpose of the first biblical scholars, working in Germany in the nineteenth century, was to provide a theoretical explanation for the existence of Christianity in order to deny the historical truth of Christianity.
+That enterprise was successful enough that most liberal Christian scholars began to part in this scholarship.
+The liberals believed that it was still possible to preserve enough of the historicity of scripture to establish “the spiritual truth” of Christianity, while in essence agreeing with the radicals that the New Testament was historically deficient as a record.
+But they came to these conclusions mainly on philosophical, rather than on empirical, grounds.

-For a long time, most theological conservatives rejected the idea of biblical scholarship completely, because of the radical historicism that underlies its practice.
-In my view, they were correct to do so.
-But I would also argue that they did not take seriously the need to create a counter-discipline that was distinct from liberal and radical scholarship.
-That discipline, had it been invented, would have been based upon a rigorous, evidence-based approach.
+For a long time, most theological conservatives rejected the idea of biblical scholarship as a a legitimate enterprise, because of the radical historicism that underlies its practice.
+In my view, they were correct to do this.
+But I would also argue that they did not take seriously the need to create a counter-discipline distinct from liberal and radical scholarship.
+Such a discipline, had it been invented, would have been based upon a rigorous, evidence-based approach.

-Unfortunately, that discipline does not exist.
-Until the middle of the twentieth century, fine academic work was done by theological conservatives who were usually outsiders to biblical scholarship.
-They were classical scholars, archaeologists and theologians, and were mainly British.
+Unfortunately, this discipline still does not exist.
+Until the middle of the twentieth century, fine academic work was done by theological conservatives who were generally outsiders to biblical scholarship.
+These were classical scholars, archaeologists and theologians, and were also mainly British.
 They did some wonderful studies that demonstrated the historical accuracy of the New Testament.
-But the problem was that this was never done as a common, systematic enterprise.
-And further, their findings were generally ignored, or were adopted ad hoc, by radical and liberal scholars.
+The problem was that this was never done as a systematic enterprise.
+And their findings were generally ignored or were simply adopted sotto voce by radical and liberal scholars.

-The real problem begins during the second half of the twentieth century.
-Conservatives, British and American, now began to become biblical scholars themselves.
-That’s where they made their mistake, since to become part of the profession you have to take radical and liberal scholarship seriously as actual scholarship.
-In order for you to ask liberal and radical scholars to respect your conservative “perspective,” you must also respect their “perspective.”
-In short, you must actually believe in the scholarly legitimacy of those liberal and radical “perspectives,” even while arguing that they don’t know what they are talking about.
+The real problem begins in the second half of the twentieth century.
+Theological conservatives, British and American, now began to become biblical scholars.
+And that’s when they made their mistake, since to become part of that profession you are required to take radical and liberal scholarship seriously as scholarship.
+In order for you to ask liberal and radical scholars to respect your “conservative perspective,” you must also respect their “perspective.”
+In short, you must actually believe in the scholarly legitimacy of those liberal and radical “perspectives,” while also arguing that they don’t know what they are talking about.
 This has led to some very convoluted conservative scholarship.

 Q: Such as?